Editor’s note: This piece was originally published on September 11, 2016.

-On that particular day, Peter Pandolfo (my dad) was working on the 20th floor of the Ritz-Carlton, staring in shock toward the World Trade Center three blocks away.
+On that particular day, my dad, Peter Pandolfo, was working on the 20th floor of the Ritz-Carlton, staring in shock at the World Trade Center three blocks away.

 “We had a clear view of the debris and smoke coming out the North Tower.
 Then a terrifying vibration with a loud screaming engine noise was directly over our building and startled us.”

 It was the second plane.
 United Airlines Flight 175 crashed into the South Tower at 9:03 a.m.

 “Terrorism was my immediate thought.”
 As my father tells the story, he immediately went into “survival mode” and began to rifle through his tool belt, emptying some tools to lighten his load and keeping others on his person in case he needed them.
 He and his coworkers then evacuated the building.

 “The whole crew ran 20 floors down the stairs to the street.
 It was mayhem.
 All the people who had evacuated the towers — the tourists and their babies, the workers, and everybody else — were on the street in shock, crying and afraid.”

 Dad remembers that they couldn’t call for help or tell their loved ones what was happening.

 “All cell phone activity seemed to be dead.
 We couldn’t call home, and I thought, at least we were out of the building.”